beckrd/WLL_to_Weather_Watcher/README.md

 - os

 If the code does not work, the json for the WeatherLink Live may not be consistent with the unit from which the script was prepared.
-If this is the case, it is recommended to take the following steps
+If this is the case, it is recommended to take the following steps (substituting values as requred):

 curl http://ip_wll:80/v1/current_conditions > file.json